Deepak-Venkateshvaran/portfolio/_pages/research.md

 <img align = "middle" src="https://deepak-venkateshvaran.github.io/portfolio/images/ETN-connection.png" width="1000" style="padding-right: 30px; padding-left: 30px; padding-bottom: 20px; padding-top: 20px;">

-The mechanistic flow that connects the shear modulus with its charge carrier mobility shown in the graphic above arises when combining the shear elastic constant c<sub>44</sub> with transient localisation theory.
+The mechanistic flow that connects the shear modulus with its charge carrier mobility arises when combining the shear elastic constant c<sub>44</sub> with transient localisation theory.
 Click the interactive illustration below to see how such a mechanism plays out.
 The sliders can be used to tune the shear modulus of an organic molecular semiconductor and look at its impact on the mobility.
+This interactive plot is phenomenologically correct, but does not include quantum corrections to displacements at very low temperatures.

 <a href="https://deepak-venkateshvaran.github.io/portfolio/files/one-lattice-three-faces.html" target="_blank" rel="noopener">
   <img align = "middle" src="https://deepak-venkateshvaran.github.io/portfolio/files/one-lattice-three-faces.gif" width="1000" style="padding-right: 30px; padding-left: 30px; padding-bottom: 20px; padding-top: 20px;" alt="One phonon bath, three observables — interactive figure">